Ed's Aluminum. MIG Weld Facts and Weld Advice.

 |Again the above alum welds look neat and many alum welders like this look,

-however it does not matter if its a MIG steel or aluminum weld, with welds like this poor weld fusion and increased porosity potential will result on parts > 4 mm thick.
+however it does not matter if its a MIG steel or aluminum weld, with welds that have freeze lines like this, weld fusion is questionable and weld porosity potential is increased especially on aluminum parts that are > 4 mm thick.

 Weld Equipment Issues,

 lack of aluminum welding process expertise:

 company I visited was welding 6xxx series, extruded aluminum, thin gage parts.
 They

 had purchased a Panasonic VR OOGAL 11robot, with